The Booo Krooo: Channel U

 In 2003, the Booo Krooo were commissioned for their first TV series for the launch of Channel U, a European music channel that focused on underground music.

 In 2016, Darren Platt, founder of Channel U died.
 Cited by an obituary in The Guardian, "It forged a place for a genre that began its life ignored by the mainstream."
 Artists such as Stormzy paid tribute.

 In 2018, Channel U closed it doors and has since been remembered for introducing the music careers of artists such as Dizzee Rascal, Kano, Wiley and Lethal Bizzle.

 Premise and main characters

 The show revolved around three up-and-coming MCs: Bucky, Flexster and Giro, pioneers of pirate radio station 'Dunce FM'.
 The crew often ended up in situations where they were worse off than when they started.

-Bucky is the leader of the gang, the brains behind the operation and the front MC.
-Giro is an MC/DJ and a notorious ladies man.
-Flexster is slightly less intelligent than his two friends, and an average MC at best.
-Together you can find them outside chicken shops, or "on road" causing trouble.
+Bucky is the head of the gang, the mastermind of the operation and the front MC.
+Giro is an MC/DJ and a ladies' man.
+Flexster is described as less intelligent than his two friends, and an average MC at best.
+They are found together outside chicken shops, or "on road" causing trouble.